ridgekuhn/arklone-arkos/README.md

 #### Can I use it on Windows, MacOS, or other Linux Distros? ####

 **Linux**
-arklone is written in bash, relies on systemd for automatic syncing, and installs dependencies using apt.
+arklone is written in bash, relies on systemd for automatic syncing, and installs dependencies using dpkg.
 It should theoretically work on any Debian-based distro, as long as your game content is organized in the [expected directory hierarchy](#changing-retroarch-content-root).
 A RetroPie release is planned soon.

 **Windows**
 If you have Windows Subsystem for Linux (WSL) and a Debian-based distro installed, you will not be able to use automatic syncing because systemd is disabled in WSL.
 You can still run the arklone settings dialog, or run arklone's [rclone scripts](/rclone/scripts) manually, by passing the expected arguments.
 See the inline documentation in each script for more info.
 If your cloud provider offers a desktop client, you should install and use this instead.